ctesta-oneillmsft/claribi/README.md

 #### [Module 11: Create a Stream Processing Solution with Event Hubs and Azure Databricks](Instructions/Labs/15/README.md)

 This lab teaches you how to ingest and process streaming data at scale with Event Hubs and Spark Structured Streaming in Azure Databricks.
 You will learn the key features and uses of Structured Streaming.
 You will implement sliding windows to aggregate over chunks of data and apply watermarking to remove stale data.
 Finally, you will connect to Event Hubs to read and write streams.

+- **Are you a MCT?** - Have a look at our [GitHub User Guide for MCTs](https://microsoftlearning.github.io/MCT-User-Guide/).

+## How should I use these files relative to the released MOC files?

+- The instructor handbook and PowerPoints are still going to be your primary source for teaching the course content.

+- These files on GitHub are designed to be used in conjunction with the student handbook, but are in GitHub as a central repository so MCTs and course authors can have a shared source for the latest lab files.

+- the lab instructions for each module are found in the /Instructions/Labs folder.
+Each subfolder within this location refers to each module.
+For example, Lab01 relates to module01 etc. A README.md file exists in each folder with the lab instructions that the students will then follow.

+- It will be recommended that for every delivery, trainers check GitHub for any changes that may have been made to support the latest Azure services, and get the latest files for their delivery.

+- Please note that some of the images that you see in these lab instructions will not neccessarily reflect the state of the lab environment that you will be using in this course.
+For example, while browsing for files in a data lake, you may see adiitional folders in the images that may not exist in your environment.
+This is by design, and your lab instructions will still work.

+## What about changes to the student handbook?

+- We will review the student handbook on a quarterly basis and update through the normal MOC release channels as needed.

+## How do I contribute?

+- Any MCT can submit a issues to the code or content in the GitHub repro, Microsoft and the course author will triage and include content and lab code changes as needed.

+## Classroom Materials

+It is strongly recommended that MCTs and Partners access these materials and in turn, provide them separately to students.
+Pointing students directly to GitHub to access Lab steps as part of an ongoing class will require them to access yet another UI as part of the course, contributing to a confusing experience for the student.
+An explanation to the student regarding why they are receiving separate Lab instructions can highlight the nature of an always-changing cloud-based interface and platform.
+Microsoft Learning support for accessing files on GitHub and support for navigation of the GitHub site is limited to MCTs teaching this course only.